-Leica S Typ 007 versus Pentax 645Z
+Leica S Typ 007 vs Pentax 645Z

-The Leica S (Typ 007) and the Pentax 645Z are two professional cameras that were announced, respectively, in September 2014 and April 2014.
+The Leica S (Typ 007) and the Pentax 645Z are two professional cameras that were officially introduced, respectively, in September 2014 and April 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a medium format sensor.
-The Leica has a resolution of 37.5 megapixel, whereas the Pentax provides 51.1 MP.
+The Leica has a resolution of 37.5 megapixels, whereas the Pentax provides 51.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax 645Z is notably smaller (5 percent) than the Leica S Typ 007.
 However, the 645Z is markedly heavier (23 percent) than the S Typ 007.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.